Run Syncthing as a Windows Service with AlwaysUp

 • Check the Ensure that the Windows Networking components have started box.
 This tells AlwaysUp that Syncthing needs the TCP/IP networking stack to do its work.

 • Because only a single copy of Syncthing can run at any time (due to the use of a single network port), check the Stop all copies of the application running on this computer box, and the Also whenever the application is restarted setting below.
-This will ensure that other instances of Syncthing don't prevent the copy launched by AlwaysUp (as a windows service) from starting properly.
+That will ensure that other instances of Syncthing don't prevent the copy launched by AlwaysUp (as a Windows Service) from starting properly.

 Install Syncthing Windows Service: Startup Tab